drobert/amqp-research/README.md

 Run the Main.java application in your IDE, or via maven/spring boot:

-> mvn spring-boot:run
+* > mvn spring-boot:run

-Once running, the application listens for messages in queue 'clicks_in', filters and transforms them, then writes the resulting messages to queue 'clicks_out'
+Once running, the application listens for messages in queue 'clicks_in', filters and transforms them, then writes the resulting messages to the 'danielrobert.amqpresearch.clicks' exchange with routing key 'click.billable', which should ultimately end up in queue 'clicks_out'.

 Messages that do not contain the string 'Dobalina' will be ignored.
 All other strings will end up transformed in the clicks_out queue.